emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration/02-Configuration.md

 - Master-eligible node - A node that has a *node.master* set to true (default), which makes it eligible to be elected as the master node, which controls the cluster
 - Data node - A node that has a *node.data* set to true (default).
 Data nodes hold data and perform data-related operations such as CRUD, search, and aggregations
 - Client node - A client node has both *node.master* and *node.data* set to false.
 It can neither hold data nor become the master node.
-It behaves as a “*smart router*” and is used to forward cluster-level requests to the master node and data-related requests (such as search) to the appropriate data nodes
+It behaves as a "*smart router*" and is used to forward cluster-level requests to the master node and data-related requests (such as search) to the appropriate data nodes
 - Tribe node - A tribe node, configured via the *tribe.** settings, is a special type of client node that can connect to multiple clusters and perform search and other operations across all connected clusters.

 ### Naming convention